yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ```

 1. `name`: For greenfield, generated in the pattern of `"bucketAccess-"<bucketAccessRequest.name>"-"<bucketAccessRequest.namespace>`.
+1. `annotations`: "cosi.io/createdByController" is set when COSI creates the `BucketAccess`.  "cosi.io/newBucket" is set for greenfield buckets.
 1. `labels`: added by the controller.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: added by the controller to defer `BucketAccess` deletion until backend deletion ops succeed.
 1. `bucketAccessRequestName`/`bucketAccessRequestNamespace`: name and namespace of the bound `BucketAccessRequest`